scidsg/hushline/docs/PRIVACY.md

 # Privacy Policy for the people under the GDPR

-We provide this information according to the [EU Regulation 2016/679 (GDPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679&from=EN) for those who consult the website https://hushline.org.
+We provide this information according to the [EU Regulation 2016/679 (GDPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679&from=EN) for those who consult the website https://hushline.app.
 Note that this information applies only to that website and not to other websites that the user may consult through links.

 ## Information to be provided according to Article 13 of the GDPR.
 At the outset, it should be clear that the administrator of a Hushline instance is obliged, in their capacity as data controller, to provide information to the data subject according to Article 13 of the GDPR.

 ## Data controller

-The data controller is [**data of the controller**] - [**email address**].
+The data controller is **Glenn Sorrentino** - **glenn@scidsg.org**.

 ## What data is collected.

-Regarding this point, we must distinguish XX steps <how many steps?>.
 (a) Registration: username, password, and email;
 (b) Access: IP address, username, password, and email.

 ## The purposes of the processing.

 The purpose is to consult the website and use the services provided.

 A) Consult the website.
 Accessing this website and requesting to register as a user means the user gave consent.
 Hence, the processing of personal data is based on consent - according to Article 6, par.
 1, letter a) of EU Regulation 2016/679 - expressed by the user by browsing this website and its consultation, thus accepting this information.
 Consent is optional, and the user can withdraw at any time by request sent by email to [**email address**], specifying that, in this case, whether the user does not consent, they cannot consult this website, either register or remain as a registered user.
 B) Services provided.
 The purposes are also related to accessing the services we provide.
 In that case, the legal basis is the contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract. t
 ## Legal basis for the processing

 Regarding the purposes related to letter A) of the previous point, the data subject has given consent to the processing of his or her personal data for one or more specific purposes, according to Article 6, par.
 1, letter a) of EU Regulation 2016/679, in compliance with the provisions of the same Regulation.
 Regarding the purposes related to letter A) of the previous point, the processing of personal data is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract, according to Article 6, par.
 1, letter b) of EU Regulation 2016/679, in compliance with the provisions of the same Regulation.